 - -in: First input ASCII file containing space separated (x,y,z,weight) positions of particles in comoving h^{-1} Mpc units.
-Note that the weight column is optional, and will be set to unity if not included. - -in2: (Power spectrum only) Second input ASCII file, with format as above. - -binfile: k-space ASCII binning file, as described above. - -output: Directory in which to house output products.
-This will be created if not already in existence. - -out string: String to include in output filename for identification (e.g. RR, DR, DD or a simulation name) - $-max_1$: Maximum Legendre multipole required (must be even for the power spectrum).
-Currently, only multipoles up to the tetrahexacontapole ($\ell=6$) have been implemented for the power spectrum or $\ell=10$ for the bispectrum, but more can be added if required.
-For power spectra (but not bispectra), all multipoles are even; if there is a need for odd multipoles, please contact the author and these can be easily added in. - -R0: Truncation radius in Mpc/h units (default: $100 \, h^{-1} \rm Mpc$).
-See truncation-radius-note. - -inv_phi_file: (Non-Periodic Power spectrum only) Location of survey geometry correction file, as produced above. - -nthread: Number of CPU threads to use for the computation. - -perbox: This flag must be set if we require the code to be run with periodic boundary conditions, measuring μ from the z-axis.
+Note that the weight column is optional, and will be set to unity if not included (see particle-weights-note). - -in2: (Aperiodic power spectrum only) Second input ASCII file, with format as above. - -binfile: k-space ASCII binning file, as described above. - -output: Directory in which to house output products.
+This will be created if not already in existence. - -out_string: String to include in output filename for identification (e.g. RR, DR, DD or a simulation name) - -max_1: Maximum Legendre multipole required (must be even for the power spectrum).
+Currently, only multipoles up to the tetrahexacontapole (l = 6) have been implemented for the power spectrum or l = 10 for the bispectrum, but more can be added if required.
+For power spectra (but not bispectra), all multipoles are even; if there is a need for odd multipoles, please contact the author and these can be easily added in. - -R0: Truncation radius in Mpc/h units (default: $100 h^{-1}$ Mpc).
+See truncation-radius-note. - -inv_phi_file: (Non-Periodic Power spectrum only) Location of survey geometry correction file, as produced above.

+- -nthread: Number of CPU threads to use for the computation. - -perbox: This flag must be set if we require the code to be run with periodic boundary conditions, measuring μ from the z-axis.
 The code must also be compiled with the -DPERIODIC flag. - f_rand: (Bispectrum only) Ratio of random particles to galaxies used for DDR counts.
 See bispectrum-randoms-note.